MSC Teacher Training

 This 6-day intensive is intended for those who wish to teach MSC, those who would like to integrate mindfulness and self-compassion in their ongoing professional activities (i.e., psychotherapy, coaching, nursing, teaching, etc.), and individuals who have a professional interest in the field (i.e., researchers, administrators, etc.).

-Applicants for MSC Teacher Training course are expected to have to have previously taken MSC as a participant at least 6 months before undertaking teacher training; have an established personal meditation and self-compassion practice; have completed at least one 5-day silent, teacher-led meditation retreat; and have experience teaching meditation in group settings.
+Applicants for MSC Teacher Training course are expected to have to have previously taken MSC as a participant at least 6 months before undertaking teacher training; have an established personal meditation and self-compassion practice; have completed at least one 5-day silent, teacher-led meditation retreat (ideally more than two months prior to the Teacher Training course); and have experience teaching meditation in group settings.
 Graduates of the Teacher Training are also expected to attend consultation sessions for at least one 8-week MSC, either by co-facilitating with a certified MSC teacher or through online consultation.

 Participation in this teacher training is subject to approval by the teacher trainers.
 Please see the Teacher Prerequisites page for more information.